FAQ

 I can’t attend the information session, but I still want to apply for a Innovation Grant.
 Is that possible?

 Yes, of course!
-The information sessions are organized to help you with your application but are not mandatory.
+The information sessions are organised to help you with your application but are not mandatory.

 Can I apply for less than the minimum amount of 30,000 EUR?